JF631/dnlp_the_AttentionHeads/README.md

 As can be seen, the model now predicts rare types much better than before and improves its recognition performance on almost all paraphrase types (measured by the F1 score) on the dev set.

+The results with the improvements mentioned above can be reproduced by running ```python bart_detection.py --use_gpu --use_optim --seed 1171 --weight 0.03```
+The experiments were run over 10 epochs.

 ## Results
 ### Improvements